GoLand 2024.3 Help

 Breakpoints

 Breakpoints are special markers that suspend program execution at a specific point.
 This lets you examine the program state and behavior.
-Breakpoints can be simple (for example, suspending the program on reaching some line of code) or involve more complex logic (checking against additional conditions, writing log messages, and so on).
+Breakpoints can be simple, for example, suspending the program on reaching some line of code, or involve more complex logic, such as checking against additional conditions, writing to a log, and so on).

 Once set, a breakpoint remains in your project until you remove it explicitly, except for temporary breakpoints.